MenshikovDmitry/TSU_AI_Course/module_1. Recommender+DevOps/README.md

 ### Requirements
 We don't accept homework if any of the following requirements are not satisfied:
 - The code should be situated in a public github (or gitlab) repository.
 Two branches: `dev` for development and `master` for the latest working version.
-- All the necessary packages should be mentioned in `./requirements.txt`
+- project dependancies are managed with [poetry](https://python-poetry.org/)
 - Sufficient `README.md` file:
     - Your credentials
-    - "**How To**" for your repo: train model, evaluate, deploy.
+    - "**How To**" for your repo: Set up the environment, train the model, evaluate, deploy.
 With and without docker.
     - Resources you utilized
 - Your code must be fully covered with logging to `./data/log_file.log`.
 The file should be viewable and downloadable
 - Proper `.gitignore` file.
 You do not want rubbish in your repo.